 My own personal suspicion is that you cannot mix accommodation and investment.
 Generations of people in these islands have been invited to buy houses in order to live in them, and at the same time in order to make an investment whose asset value will increase substantially.
 This particular model will only work if housing appreciates in price constantly and substantially, because if it doesn’t the huge loans that ordinary people take out will overtake the value of the investments.
 But if prices appreciate too much, large sections of the population are pushed into unaffordable debts, which will quickly undermine property values: at which point you have large debts with negative equity.

 It sees to me therefore that we need to address our taste for private property investments, and to re-engineer our housing so that it is based much more on rental rather than make-believe ownership (‘make believe’ in that the real owners are the financial institutions) – as is the custom in most European countries.
 We should learn from recent events that while bankers and property speculators behaved in an insane fashion, they were encouraged to do so by a social framework of housing that is quite unworkable in the longer term.
 As we now know, investment in property is not a safe bet when it is based on steep appreciation in asset values.
-I hope it will never go that way again.Explore posts in the same categories: culture, economy comment below, or link to this permanent URL from your own site.
+I hope it will never go that way again.culture, economy comment below, or link to this permanent URL from your own site.